House of European History: Collection and scope

 The House of European History gives visitors the opportunity to learn about European historical processes and events, and engage in critical reflection about their implications on the present day.
 It is a centre for exhibitions, documentation and information, which places processes and events within a wider historical and critical context, bringing together and juxtaposing the contrasting historical experiences of European people.

 The originality of the project lies, therefore, in the endeavour to convey a transnational overview of European history, while taking into account its diversity and its many interpretations and perceptions.
 It aims to enable a wide public to understand recent history in the context of previous centuries that have marked and shaped ideas and values.
 In this way, the House aims to facilitate discussion and debate about Europe and the European Union (EU).

 With a surface area of approximately 4000 m2 at its disposal, the permanent exhibition is the museum's centrepiece.
 It also has 800 m2 for temporary exhibitions.
-Using 1500 objects and documents from over 300 museums and collections from across Europe and beyond, and an extensive range of media, it provides a journey through European history, principally that of the 20th century, with retrospectives on developments and events in earlier periods which were of particular significance for the whole continent.
+Using 1500 objects and documents from over 300 museums and collections from across Europe and beyond, and an extensive range of media, it provides a journey through European history, principally that of the 20th century, with retrospectives on developments and events in earlier periods that were of particular significance for the whole continent.
 In this context, the history of European integration is exhibited in all its uniqueness and with all its complexity.

+Permanent exhibition

+Spanning four floors, the permanent exhibition's galleries use objects and multimedia resources to take visitors on a thought-provoking narrative that focuses on European history, particularly during the 19th and 20th centuries.
+The permanent exhibition presents European political, economic, social and cultural history in a chronological layout, but with a thematic approach.

 The exhibition begins with the myth of the goddess Europa, delving into Europe's ancient roots and the continent's heritage of shared traditions and achievements, before continuing through Europe's dramatic journey towards modernity in the 19th century and the rebuilding process following World War II.
 The final section challenges visitors to critically assess European history, its potential and its future.

 In December 2012, in the context of the Nobel Peace Prize awarded to the EU, it was decided that the Nobel medal and diploma will form part of the museum's permanent exhibition, as the first objects in its collection.

+Temporary exhibitions

+The House of European History's programme also includes a yearly temporary exhibition that provides the opportunity to expand upon or extend the themes and periods from the permanent exhibition.
+This allows for different or innovative types of exhibitions and varied content, in ways that are attractive to different audiences.
+As with the permanent exhibition, these temporary exhibitions take a transnational and interdisciplinary approach.
+They are in four languages (English, French, German and Dutch).
+The temporary exhibitions so far have been: